Chinese New Year: Everything You Need to Know

 Chinese New Year celebrations are incomplete without their traditional food.
-In China, people eat certain dishes on the new year’s celebration day and during the New Year’s Eve dinner.
+In China, people eat certain dishes on new year’s celebration day and during New Year’s Eve dinner.
 Some of the important meals are mentioned below:

 Fish: Fish is a typical dish served on the Chinese New Year because it sounds like “abundance” in Mandarin.
 It is believed that serving fish during the new year would bring an abundance of good luck and fortune into a person’s life.